redballoonsecurity/ofrak/ofrak_patch_maker/README.md

 For more information, check the [user guide in the OFRAK docs](https://ofrak.com/docs/user-guide/patch-maker/user-guide.html) as well as the [code references for PatchMaker](https://ofrak.com/docs/reference/ofrak_patch_maker/patch_maker.html) and related classes.

+## Dependencies
+This Python package only includes the Python code for the PatchMaker and does not include any of the toolchains which the PatchMaker utilizes!
+These would have to be installed individually and added to a `toolchain.conf`, which by default is placed in `/etc`.
+An example of the `toolchain.conf` can be found [here](https://github.com/redballoonsecurity/ofrak/blob/master/ofrak_patch_maker/toolchain.conf), and examples of how to install the toolchains can be found [here](https://github.com/redballoonsecurity/ofrak/blob/master/ofrak_patch_maker/Dockerstub).

 ## Testing
 The tests for `ofrak_patch_maker` are not distributed with this package.
 If you wish to run the tests, download the [OFRAK source code](https://github.com/redballoonsecurity/ofrak) and install/run the tests from there.